Weightlifting, Olympics 2024: Mirabai Chanu’s Paris dream ends with a fight but by a whisker

 Though Chanu had stated before leaving for Paris that surpassing that mark wasn’t her top priority, it was clear she would have loved to achieve it and also better her snatch, which is a relatively weaker suit for the Indian.

-Her cautious and calculated approach while listing the weights on her attempts also suggested she wasn’t actively chasing the elusive 90 kg mark, but she was surely aware that at least three of her competitors had already crossed that mark.
+Her cautious and calculated approach while listing the weights on her attempts also suggested she wasn’t actively chasing the elusive 90 kg mark, but she was surely aware that at least three of her competitors had already crossed it.

 European champion Mihaela Valentina Cambei of Romania and Surodchana Khambao of Thailand had both lifted over 90 kg in snatch in the past, while reigning champion Hou Zhihui of China held the world record at 97 kg.

-Chanu had failed to match her personal best (88 kg) in the category in her second attempt, having achieved it in the 2022 Commonwealth Games, but lifted it successfully in her final attempt to position herself safely on the third spot after the end of the snatch section.
+Chanu had failed to match her personal best (88 kg) in the category in her second attempt, having achieved it in the 2022 Commonwealth Games, but lifted it successfully in her final attempt to position herself safely on the joint-third spot after the end of the snatch section.

-Hou (206 kg), Cambei (205 kg), and Khambao (200 kg) all went on to claim podium finishes, yet only Cambei lifted more than 90 kg to get there.
+Hou (206 kg), Cambei (205 kg), and Khambao (200 kg) all went on to claim podium finishes, yet only Cambei lifted more than 90 kg in snatch to get there.
 In fact, it was the clean and jerk section that proved to be the difference for Chanu.

 Clean and jerk